swiftlang/swift-evolution/proposals/0458-strict-memory-safety.md

   * Do not require declarations with unsafe types in their signature to be marked `@unsafe`; it is implied.
 They may be marked `@safe` to indicate that they are actually safe.
   * Add `unsafe` for iteration via the `for..in` syntax.
   * Add C(++) interoperability section that infers `@unsafe` for C types that involve pointers.
+  * Document the unsafe conformances of the `UnsafeBufferPointer` family of types to the `Collection` protocol hierarchy.
+  * Restructure detailed design to separate out "sources of unsafety" from "acknowledging unsafety".

 * **Revision 2 (following first review extension)**
   * Specified that variables of unsafe type passed in to uses of `@safe` declarations (e.g., calls, property accesses) are not diagnosed as themselves being unsafe.
 This makes means that expressions like `unsafeBufferePointer.count` will be considered safe.